bonustrack/snapshot-cli/README.md

-## Cast vote
+## Snapshot cli

-This is a simple script to cast a vote on a Snapshot proposal from a command line.
+This is a simple script to cast a vote on a Snapshot proposal with a terminal.
 This script requires [Node.js](https://nodejs.org/en/download/) and NPM.

 ### Install dependencies
 ```sh
 npm i
 ```

+### Setup wallet
+Add a wallet private key in the `.env` file.
+This private key will be used to sign a message to cast a vote.

 ### Cast a vote